-- When requested by the SENCO or by class teacher - Assist with marking the Google Classroom - Contacting 1:1 children daily by google classroom/ email and phone once a week - Record all contacts with parents on CPOMs and add any relevant actions. - Example CPOMS comment 'Telephoned Mum offered support during home learning and I spoke with child who is getting on well.
+- When requested by the SENCO or by class teacher - Contacting 1:1 children daily by google classroom/ email and phone once a week - Record all contacts with parents on CPOMs and add any relevant actions. - Example CPOMS comment 'Telephoned Mum offered support during home learning and I spoke with child who is getting on well.
 No concerns.' - If there is a safeguarding concern alert DLS. - Contact should be polite and encouraging.